Wyze Lock Bolt Review: A Smart Lock With a Fingerprint Scanner for $70? What’s Going on Here?

 The Wyze Lock Bolt, interior and exterior, with the Wyze app

 When I first heard about the Wyze Lock Bolt, I wasn’t sure what the folks at Wyze were up to.
 That’s because Wyze had already put out a Wi-Fi smart lock I liked a lot — Wyze Lock.
 The Wyze Lock works with Google Assistant (or Alexa).
 You can access it from anywhere.
-And at $150 with the keypad, it’s pretty cheap.
+At $80, it’s also competitively priced.

-The Wyze Lock Bolt, which dropped last year, might have been a little nicer to look at.
-And it’s even better now that it comes in two colors: satin nickel and matte black.
+The Wyze Lock Bolt comes in satin nickel and matte black finishes.
+We like its sleeker aesthetic compared to other models.
 But word on the street was — how do I put this nicely? — the Bluetooth-only Lock Bolt just wasn’t that smart.

 Then again, the Lock Bolt came with a cutting-edge fingerprint sensor and was at least half the price of the brainier Wyze Lock — or most other top smart locks we’ve reviewed in these pages, for that matter.
 So the question I had was pretty simple: Is the rock-bottom Wyze Lock Bolt smart enough on the day to day to make me say goodbye to my pricier Wi-Fi-enabled deadbolt?